rikkimax/twp-d/manuscript/content/gettingstarted/platformSupport.md

 Currently no toolchain out right supports ARM or PowerPC.
 Older Mac OSX machines used the PowerPC architecture.
 These are not supported.

-G> **While learning you should only use the latest version of dmd** G> This will give you the best support and experiance.
+I> **While learning you should only use the latest version of dmd** I>
+I> This will give you the best support and experiance.